USDAForestService/fs-open-forest-platform/wiki/christmas-trees/Circleci-2-implementation.md

 After a successful implementation of Circle 2, the e2e tests seem to be more stable, and we have not yet encountered any random e2e test failures.

 ## Build time
-For a build without deploy, build times are around 13 minutes.
+In order to speed up build times, we have utilized workflows to run parallel tasks for the job which handles running the e2e tests.
+This has caused build times without depoly to drop to around 7 minutes.

-For a build with a deploy, build times are around 21 minutes.
+For a build with a deploy, build times are around 16 minutes.

-We think that we can decrease the build time significantly by utilizing workflows to run parallel tasks.

-Currently, the build/deploy time in Circle 2 is very close to the Circle 1 build/deploy time.

 ## Circle 2 configuration is found in .circleci/config.yml